spotify/confidence-sdk-swift/README.md

 ### Running tests

-IT tests require a Konfidens client token to reach remote servers.
-The token can be created on the Konfidens portal.
-The Konfidens project used for IT tests is named `konfidens_e2e`.
+IT tests require a Confidence client token to reach remote servers.
+The token can be created on the Confidence portal.
+The Confidence project used for IT tests is named `konfidens_e2e`.

 ```shell